 Spiritual Growth: God matures us through hearing and applying his word.
 We prioritize Sunday worship and community groups as the two main ways that we grow in Christ.

 Evangelism: We are as comprehensible as possible to skeptics and seekers, all through our church's life: in Sunday worship, community groups, and in our friendships with them.
 In bringing our seeker and skeptic friends into the life of our church, we pray and seek opportunities to share the good news of Jesus with them.
-"Missions" is not something we do "out there" in another city or country — we are all missionaries in our own families, neighborhoods, and workplaces.
+"Missions" is not only something other people do "out there" in another city or country — we are all missionaries in our own families, neighborhoods, and workplaces.

 We are a worshipping family that seeks to warmly share God’s grace with one another and our neighbors.